Memories Off 2nd

 Memories Off 2nd (メモリーズオフ セカンド, Memorīzu Ofu Sekando) is a Japanese romance visual novel released by KID for the Dreamcast and PlayStation consoles on September 27, 2001.
 It is the second game in the Memories Off series.
 The game was released for the PlayStation Portable on May 29, 2008.

+Memories Off 2nd was released on PlayStation 4 and Nintendo Switch in Japan as part of Memories Off Historia Vol. 1 compilation in 2021, and as a standalone title on Steam globally in 2024 with language support for Japanese, Traditional Chinese and Simplified Chinese.